Spani family: History

 The Spani appear in historical records for the first time in 1330.
 Andrea Span de Scutaro was a wealthy trader from medieval Shkodër (Scutari) who bought land holdings in Drivasto and settled there permanently.
 In the 1416-17 cadaster of Shkodra, multiple members of the family appears as landowners who were feudal pronoiars of the Venetian state.
 The territories the family ruled varied from time to time, but Drivast seems to have been their center.
 This area was known in Venetian documents as monti delli Spani (mountains of the Spani).
 It was located the northern bank of the Drin river, south of the Drisht and north of the lands of the Dukagjini (monti delli Ducagini).
 In the 1380s, the Balšići had taken over Spani territory, along with much of the rest of northern Albania, all the way to Mirdita and Alessio.

 After Alfonso V (r.
 1416–1458) signed the Treaty of Gaeta with the Albanian leader Skanderbeg in 1451, he signed similar treaties with other chieftains from Albania: Gjergj Arianiti, Gjin Musachia, George Strez Balšić, Peter Spani, Paul Dukagjini, Thopia Musachi, Peter of Himara, Simon Zenebishi and Carlo II Tocco who were all, like Skanderbeg, recognized as vassals of the Kingdom of Naples.
 In the early subdivisions of Albania during the Ottoman era, the region ruled by Pjetër Spani was known in Ottoman Turkish as Petrishpani or I-shpani.
 Of the branches that migrated to Venetian territories, the one in Venice became extinct by the late 16th century, while the Dalmatian branch mainly found in Korčula was elevated into the ranks of local nobility.
-In 1455, during the Ottoman conquest of Novo Brdo, Alessio Spani (Љеш Спановић) was the last Serbian despot's voivode in the town.
+In 1455, during the Ottoman conquest of Novo Brdo, Alessio Spani (Љеш Спановић) was the last despot's voivode in the town.

+Lordship of the Spani

+The following settlements and areas are documented as being under Spani control or influence: